Estuary

 Pricing:

 Rivery uses a credit-based pricing model.
-Credits cost $0.75 for the Starter plan, $1.25 for the Professional plan, with custom pricing for enterprise plans.
-Costs are determined by the amount of data processed, but large data volumes can lead to high expenses.
+Credits cost $0.75 for the Starter plan and $1.25 for the Professional plan, with custom pricing for enterprise plans.
+The amount of data processed determines costs, but large data volumes can lead to high expenses.
 Estuary, in contrast, offers a more scalable pricing structure that may be more cost-effective for businesses handling large volumes of data or seeking real-time and batch processing in a single platform.

 Qlik Replicate